-We recruited a steering group of twelve young people with lived experience of mental health problems through the Youth Voice Network.
+We recruited a steering group of 12 young people with lived experience of mental health problems.
 Across the co-production project, the young people:

-The steering group also planned the content for our webinar, where we launched our new resources and highlighted the importance of co-production.
-A young person co-hosted the webinar, and four others shared learnings from the project.
+A young person co-hosted the webinar, and 4 others shared learnings from the project.

 “The whole experience felt very empowering and it meant a lot to feel that our voices were being heard and listened to.
 I felt that the personal experiences I shared were valued which made me more comfortable speaking and working with everyone.
 It was great to be a part of and to have the opportunity to develop new skills and build my confidence.”